OpenCobolIDE/OpenCobolIDE/doc/source/getting_started.rst

 - fill up the following information:

     - Type:
         Specify the type of file to create.
+Depending on your choice the default code template that is created will changed.
+Note that you can changed the file type later on after creating the file.

-You can choose from
+        You can choose from:

             - program:
                 A *program* is an **executable**.